arbor-sim/arbor/doc/cable_cell.rst

     mechanism only, that calculates reversal potentials according to concentrations that the other mechanisms use and modify.

-If a reversal potential mechanism that writes to multiple ions is the *method* for one of the ions in the global or per-cell parameters, it must be given for each of the ions.
+If a reversal potential mechanism that writes to multiple ions, it must be given for either no ions, or all of the ions it writes.

-Arbor's default catalogue includes a *nernst* reversal potential, which is parameterized over a single ion, and so can be assigned to e.g. calcium:
+Arbor's default catalogue includes a *nernst* reversal potential, which is parameterized over a single ion.
+For example, to bind it to the calcium ion at the cell level using the Python interface:

 .. code-block:: Python

+    cell = arbor.cable_cell(morph, labels)

     # method 1: create the mechanism explicitly.
     ca = arbor.mechanism('nernst/x=ca')